-Your Company has a code of conduct applicable to all its employees along with a WhistleBlower Policy which requires employees to update information accurately.
-Any non compliance noticed is to be reported and actioned upon in line with the Whistle Blower Policy.
+Your Company has a code of conduct applicable to all its employees along with a WhistleBlower Policy which requires employees to update accounting information accurately and ina timely manner.
+Any non compliance noticed is to be reported and actioned upon inline with the Whistle Blower Policy.

 The Company gets its standalone accounts audited every quarter by its StatutoryAuditors.

 The Company has a well-defined risk management framework in place.
 Further it hasestablished procedures to periodically place before the Board the risk assessment andmanagement measures.
 As such there are no risks which in the opinion of the Boardthreaten the existence of the Company.
 However the details of the risks faced by theCompany which may pose challenges and the mitigation thereof are discussed in detail inthe Management Discussion and Analysis Report that forms part of the Annual Report.

 Consequent to resignation of Dr. Yasho Verdhan Verma and Mr. Brijmohan Chiripalfrom Directorship of the Company the CSR Committee was reconstituted by inducting Mr.Giraj Mohan Sharma and Mr. Jyotiprasad Chiripal as members.
 As on the date of this reportthe CSR Committee comprises of three members.
 Mr. Giraj Mohan Sharma IndependentDirector is the Chairman of the Committee.
 The other members are Mr. Vedprakash ChiripalNon Independent Director and Mr. Jyotiprasad Chiripal Non Independent Director.